That god forbid, that made me first your slave,

 Yourself to pardon of self-doing crime.

 I am to wait, though waiting so be hell,

 Not blame your pleasure be it ill or well.

-Sonnet 58: Translation to modern English
+Sonnet 58 in modern English

-May that god who who made me your slave in the first place forbid that I should even think about trying to control what you do with your own time or demand that you account to me for it: as your slave I’m obliged to attend on your leisure.
+May that god who made me your slave in the first place forbid that I should even think about trying to control what you do with your own time or demand that you account to me for it: as your slave, I’m obliged to attend on your leisure.
 Oh, being at your beck and call, let me bear with patience your liberty to go out and do as you like as I wait here in this prison.
 And let me cultivate the patience to endure each disappointment without accusing you of hurting me.
 Go wherever you like, your license is so strong that you can suit yourself as to what you do.
 You have the right to pardon yourself for any crime you may commit.
 I have to wait, even though waiting is hell, and not blame you for following your pleasure, whatever it may be – good or bad.